 Today it is UNIwise’s official 4 years’ birthday and a lot has happened since the founding of the company in 2012.
-WISEflow is now used in several countries around Europe, and more than 750.000 students have so far submitted their exams through WISEflow.
+WISEflow is now used as exam software for schools and universities in several countries around Europe, and more than 750.000 students have so far submitted their exams through WISEflow.
 However, as with most startups the journey has been bumpy.

 Back in 2010 our founders worked at Aarhus University in managing positions.
 Here they experienced a student demand to bring and use their own computers for exams.
 At that time, no technology was yet available that could prevent cheating and plagiarism in digital exams.
 Aarhus University therefore applied and received funding from the Danish Government to investigate the potential of digitizing exams and assessments.
 As part of the project a group of student programmers started building WISEflow and in just two years more than 10 % of the university’s exams were digitized.